waco-org/waco-python/README.md

 An opinionated Ansible role that allows you to perform system and/or source Python installations and to complement them by creating custom virtualenv's and installing Ansible, Mercurial or Sphinx.
 Supported distributions are the currently maintained releases of the Red Hat family and derivatives, and of the Ubuntu LTS variants.
-At this time tests are run on Rocky Linux 8, CentOS 7, Fedora 35, Fedora 34, Ubuntu 20.04 and Ubuntu 18.04.
+At this time tests are run on Rocky Linux 9, CentOS Stream 10, CentOS Stream 9, Fedora 41, Fedora 40, Fedora 39, Ubuntu 24.04, Ubuntu 22.04 and Ubuntu 20.04.

 Requirements